Alexandra Dulgheru: 2015: Finalist in Kuala Lumpur and top 50 again

 Dulgheru started her season at the Shenzhen Open.
 She lost in the first round to Zheng Saisai.
 In Sydney, she was defeated in the second round of qualifying by Kristina Mladenovic.
 At the Australian Open, she lost in the first round to Australian Jarmila Gajdošová.

 In February, Dulgheru reached the final round of qualifying at the Dubai Championships where she was defeated by Mirjana Lučić-Baroni.
 Getting past qualifying in Qatar, she retired during her second-round match against third seed Caroline Wozniacki due to an upper respiratory tract infection.
 After she recovered from the infection, she made it to the third career final at the Malaysian Open, before losing to top seed Caroline Wozniacki.
 This brought her to be 72nd in the WTA rankings.
 Following this performance, she entered the Miami Open and qualified for the event but lost in the first round to Elena Vesnina.

 Dulgheru began her clay-court season in Charleston where she again lost in the first round to Ajla Tomljanović.
 She then played for Romania at the 2015 Fed Cup World Group play-offs and won both matches against Françoise Abanda and world No. 7, Eugenie Bouchard.
-Dulgheru then received a wildcard for the Madrid Open but retired in the third set against former French Open champion Ana Ivanovic, after taking the first set.
+Dulgheru then received a wildcard for the Madrid Open but retired in the third set against former French Open champion, Ana Ivanovic, after taking the first set.

 Dulgheru had another great tournament at the Premier 5 Italian Open.
-She qualified for the event and defeated Misaki Doi, 12th seed Lucie Šafářová and eighth seed Ekaterina Makarova (her fourth career top-ten win).
-She lost to world No. 2, Simona Halep, in the quarterfinals but her performance brought her back into top 50.
+She qualified for the event and defeated Misaki Doi, 12th seed Lucie Šafářová and eighth seed Ekaterina Makarova (her fourth career top-ten win) but lost to world No. 2, Simona Halep, in the quarterfinals.
+Her performance brought her back into top 50.

-Performance timeline
+Performance timelines

 Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.